PorterCRHS/CSP-Unit-3-Labs-2024/labDocs/Lab5.md

 This lab was designed to teach you how to use nested ifs.

 ## Lab Description
-Given the taxable income of a single individual, return the amount of federal income tax that the individual owes.
+Given the taxable income of a single individual, return the amount of federal income tax rounded down to the dollar that the individual owes.

 The table below provides the information necessary to calculate the amount of federal income tax owed by a single individual for the year 2015.